MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

 ### Lesson 1: Introduction to Source Control

-Understanding and learning what is Source/Version Control, why we use it, and why we should keep everything under Version Control.
+Understanding and learning what is Source/Version Control, why we use it and why we should keep everything under Version Control.

 Also, apply and implement the following demo/exercise.
-- Examine History on GitHub.
+- Examine History on GitHub and Blame feature.

 ### Lesson 2: Working with Git

-Understanding and learning how to install Git on Windows and Ubuntu, what are the different types of files for Version Control, what are the types of changes under Version Control, what is Conflict, and when does it happen.
+Understanding and learning how to install Git on Windows and Ubuntu, what are the different types of files for Version Control, what are the types of changes under Version Control, what is a Conflict and when does it happen.

 Also, understand the difference between Hand-typed text files and Generated text files.